-Looking at Fairclough's CDA above, discourses such as those experienced by Shia followers in Sampang affect the social structure and, at the same time, contribute to the creation of social continuity or social change.
+Based on Fairclough's CDA, discourses experienced by Shia followers in Sampang affect the social structure and, at the same time, contribute to the creation of social continuity or social change.
 On the other hand, this kind of discourse certainly impacts social discontinuity.
-So this impact means that special social structures can continue to be established and maintained by creating discourse as the basis for legitimacy.
-The discourse analysis that the researcher did was an interpretation of the texts that the researcher got.
-In strengthening the objective analysis, the researcher also considers the community's socio, political, economic, and cultural aspects.
+So, it means that special social structures can continue to be established and maintained by creating discourse as the basis for legitimacy.
+The discourse analysis that the researcher did was an interpretation of the texts.
+In strengthening the objective analysis, the researcher also considered the community's socio, political, economic, and cultural aspects.
 This research has been prepared since November 2020.
-The source of data in this research is the literature related to the object of research; the Shia group.
+The data source in this research was the literature related to the research object.

-In supporting this research, the researcher also used several theoretical such as; Nancy Fraser to look at the politics of recognition and the politics of distribution; Elizabeth Shakman Hurd to look at the politics of religious freedom; Ahmet T Kuru to look at the power hegemonized by several Ulema; Yvonne Sherwood to look the guarantee of religious freedom supported by protection; and Mohammed Abu Nimer to answer various questions that are often addressed to Shia followers, in this paradigm a dialogue approach can minimize conflicts in society.
+Furthermore, the researcher also used several theories, such as Nancy Fraser to look at the politics of recognition and the politics of distribution, Elisabeth Shakman Hurd to look at the politics of religious freedom, Ahmet T Kuru to look at the power hegemonised by several Ulema, Yvonne Sherwood to look the guarantee of religious freedom supported by protection, and Mohammed Abu Nimer to answer various questions that are often addressed to Shia followers.
+In this paradigm, a dialogue approach can minimise conflicts in society.

 The researcher used several approaches above, which are then compared to read and answer the problem of discrimination against Shia followers, which seriously impacts diversity and harmony in Indonesia.